up-to-star/playground/task-1/README.md

 ```

 > 💡**Note**:
-> It is suggested to restart clangd server after building (to avoid some code check errors).
+> It is suggested to restart clangd server after building (to avoid some code analysis errors).
 > To restart clangd server, press `Ctrl+Shift+P` in VSCode, and select `clangd: Restart language server`.
 > ![restart-clangd](../docs/imgs/restart-clangd.png)